chopin2712/StaticPy/README.md

 # Static - Static website generator
 ![Header](http://image-missing.org/image.png)
 A painless static website generator for you.
-Very lightweight to be easy, secure and low CPU usage alternative to Wordpress and Jekyll, without need to have database and other stuff.
+Very lightweight to be easy, secure and low CPU usage alternative to WordPress and Jekyll, without need to have database and other stuff.

 Works also using IPFS